Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 General Agreement on Trade in Services (GATS) Commitments

 GATS restricts foreign equity in construction and transport services to 49 percent.
 In the computer services sector, larger contributions of foreign equity may be permitted, such as when the Ministry of Communication and Information Technology determines that such services are an integral part of a larger business model and will benefit the country.
 Egypt prohibits companies from employing non-nationals for more than 10 percent of their workforce.
-Yet, according to the Investment Law, companies established in any of the can employ foreign employees whose number does not exceed 25% of the employees in a company.
+Yet, according to the Investment Law, companies established in any of the free zones can employ foreign employees whose number does not exceed 25% of the employees in a company.
 Limitations on foreign management also apply to computer-related services (60 percent of top-level management must be Egyptian after three years from the start-up date of the venture).
 A prohibition on the acquisition of land by foreigners for commercial purposes was amended in 2002 to allow such acquisition under certain circumstances.

 Courier and Express Delivery Services